Danielfoojunwei/TensorGuard/docs/case_study_pi0_5_rl.md

         return grads

     def apply_update(self, global_grads: Dict[str, np.ndarray]):
-        """Apply aggregated gradients from APHE-Shield."""
+        """Apply aggregated gradients from TensorGuard."""
         with torch.no_grad():
             for name, param in self.model.named_parameters():
                 if name in global_grads: